MotahareAkhlaghi/Patient-Admission-Scheduling/README.md

 We assumed that in the first week, all patients should be hospitalized on the desired date.
 In the second week of planning, the earliest and latest admission dates are obtained by decreasing and increasing one day from the desired admission date.
 The possibility of two days and three days change in the admission time compared to the desired admission date is considered in the third and fourth weeks.
 Finally, patients' admission dates can be changed up to 4 days from the fifth week to the end of the planning horizon.

 The results of solving benchmark instances are as follows:
 [Result.pdf](https://github.com/MotahareAkhlaghi/Patient-Admission-Scheduling/files/10508331/Result.pdf)
+The results showed that, for six out of the 13 benchmark instances, better solutions were generated than the best-known solution reported in the literature.
+The solution of five instances is optimal, and their solution time using our model has been reduced.